John Yount (writer)

-John Yount (born Boone, North Carolina, 3 July 1935) is an American novelist and academic.
+John Yount (/ˈjʌnt/) (born Boone, North Carolina, 3 July 1935) is an American novelist and academic.
 He is known for novels including Hardcastle (1980).

 Life

-John Alonzo Yount was born in Boone, North Carolina, on 3 July 1935.
-He graduated BA at Vanderbilt University in 1960 and MFA at Iowa State University in 1962, where he attended the Iowa Writers' Workshop.
-He taught English and Creative Writing at Clemson University and the University of Arkansas.
+John Alonzo Yount was born in Boone, North Carolina, on 3 July 1935 to John Luther Yount and Vera née Sherwood.
+He served in the US Army Medical Corps from 1954 to 1956.
+His father's family was Lutheran while his mother's was Baptist.
+His paternal grandfather was a Lutheran pastor.
+Yount was schooled in Pittsburgh, Pennsylvania, and Columbia, Tennessee.
+After attending Wake Forest University from 1956 to 1957 (where his friends included Miller Williams and James Whitehead, both later poets), he graduated BA at Vanderbilt University in 1960 and MFA at Iowa State University in 1962, where he attended the Iowa Writers' Workshop.

+Yount taught English and Creative Writing at Clemson University and the University of Arkansas.
 He then taught English at the University of New Hampshire, where he is now Professor Emeritus.
 At New Hampshire, Yount was a mentor to the novelist John Irving.
 In Trying to Save Piggy Sneed (1993), Irving remembers Yount as "the first writer I was conscious of as a mentor."
 Yount recalled: "Other than maybe how to use a semicolon, I never taught him anything of value. … Nor has he to this day ever taken any advice from me, which is probably why he's famous."

 In 1957, he married Susan Childe.
 They divorced in 1986.
 They have two daughters.
+He later married fellow author Deborah Navas.
+In 1995, Yount was described as a Democrat and a Lutheran.